Jellybloop/Sloome-calamity-addition/README.md

-I don't really know how to code properly so I used examplemod a lot
+I don't really know how to code properly so I used example mod a lot